cesar-rocha/10-lesson/README.md

 Learning is also a social activity.
-Learners who feel motivated will learn more; learners who feel that they may not be judged on their merits, or who have experienced unequal treatment in the past, will learn less (see the rule "Motivate and Avoid Demotivating").
+Learners who feel motivated will learn more; learners who feel that they may not be judged on their merits, or who have experienced unequal treatment in the past, will learn less (see the tip "Motivate and Avoid Demotivating").
 In [@Litt2004], for example, Kenneth Wesson wrote, "If poor inner-city children consistently outscored children from wealthy suburban homes on standardized tests, is anyone naive enough to believe that we would still insist on using these tests as indicators of success?"
-Lesson designers must take the social aspects of learning into account if they are to create effective lessons; we discuss this further in the final rule ("Make Lessons Inclusive").
+Lesson designers must take the social aspects of learning into account if they are to create effective lessons; we discuss this further in the final tip ("Make Lessons Inclusive").

 ## 1. Use Learner Personas to Define Your Audience